shehbazj/csc2233/assignment1.md

 - Read about fio options and test examples here: https://wiki.mikejung.biz/Benchmarking#Fio_Test_Options_and_Examples

-- Run fio with atleast 2 different configuration parameters.
+- Run fio with atleast 2 different configuration parameters for 2-3 minutes.

 `Note:`
 Before each of the 2 runs: